amirrsyed/amircoin/README.md

 Follow these one-time directions:

-1. Clone the AmirCoin repository to your local machine.
+1. Clone the AmirCoin repository to your local machine./    Open command-line interface, enter `git clone https://github.com/amirrsyed/amircoin.git`.
 2. Install the required dependencies (`rsa`, `flask`).
 3. Run the `api.py` file to start the node API.
 4. Use HTTP requests to interact with the API and manage transactions.